 Once you have calibrated a Traeger meat probe, you can go ahead and use it to measure the internal temperature of the meat.

-Tip -If you have any Traeger meat probe problems then it is always a good idea to recheck the Traeger meat probe calibration.
+Tip -If you have any Traeger meat probe problems, it is always a good idea to recheck the calibration of the Traeger meat probe.

 Traeger Meat Probe Problems

-Regardless of knowing how to calibrate a Traeger meat probe and how to use a Traeger meat probe, if the meat probe on the grill is still not working then you might want to figure out what is causing the problem.
+Regardless of knowing how to calibrate a Traeger meat probe, if the meat probe on the grill is still not working then you might want to figure out what is causing the problem.